xaviershilosaputra/SnapTex/README.md

 ## Contributing

-Contributions are welcome.
+All contributions are welcome.
 If you want to fix a bug, add a snippet, improve accessibility, or build a new feature, please open an issue first to discuss the change, then submit a pull request against `main`.

-Please keep pull requests focused.
-One feature or fix per PR makes review much easier.

 ---